Can I travel to Ireland from the UK? All the rules you need to know

 Those from Great Britain may still enter the country, but the required paperwork is set to increase.

-The Irish government announced on Thursday that it would be requiring a negative test result from all travellers from abroad, regardless of vaccination status - first setting the intended date change as 3 December, then pushing it back to 5 December.
+The Irish government announced on 2 December that it would be requiring a negative test result from all travellers from abroad, regardless of vaccination status - with the change coming in from 5 December 2021.

 Here’s everything we know so far.